JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/create_env.rst

 .. code-block:: text

-  1. docker inspect jfroula/bbtools:1.0.0 | grep Id
+  1. docker inspect jfroula/bbtools:1.2.1 | grep -A 1 RepoDigests
-  2. docker images --digests
-  3. hub.docker.com also has them under “Digest”
+  2. hub.docker.com also has them under “Digest”

 For a discussion of sha ids in the Cromwell docs, see the section "Docker Tags" under the link `call-caching <https://cromwell.readthedocs.io/en/stable/cromwell_features/CallCaching/>`_